|Nutrition Facts (per serving)|

 This pastry cream recipe includes butter, which not all recipes do, but it makes the pastry cream a little bit richer.
 Fun fact: pastry cream is really just pudding made with double the amount of cornstarch!

-- 1 1/2 cups milk (whole)
+1 1/2 cups whole milk

-- 3 egg yolks
+3 large egg yolks

-- 1/4 cup sugar (granulated)
+1/4 cup granulated sugar

-- 1/4 cup cornstarch
+1/4 cup cornstarch

-- 1 Tbsp butter
+1 tablespoon unsalted butter

-- 2 tsp vanilla extract (pure)
+2 teaspoons pure vanilla extract

-- Heat the milk in a heavy-bottomed saucepan over low heat just until it starts to steam.
+Heat the milk in a heavy-bottomed saucepan over low heat just until it starts to steam.

-- Separately, whisk together the egg yolks, sugar and cornstarch in a large bowl.
+Separately, whisk together the egg yolks, sugar, and cornstarch in a large bowl.
 You're going to want to whisk really hard until the consistency is thick and creamy.

-- Once the milk has just begun to steam, slowly pour about half of the milk into the egg mixture in a thin stream, while mixing vigorously.
+Once the milk has just begun to steam, slowly pour about half of the milk into the egg mixture in a thin stream, while mixing vigorously.
 Leave the rest of the milk in the pan.

-- Next, add the thickened egg mixture back into the pan with the rest of the milk.
+Next, add the thickened egg mixture back into the pan with the rest of the milk.
 Again, whisk vigorously, for 2 to 3 minutes, while continuing to heat the mixture gently over medium heat, until the pastry cream is quite thick.
 But don't let it burn.